vyfor/cord.nvim/README.md

 ## 📦 Quick Start

-For most users, the quickest way to get started is using **lazy.nvim**:
+For most users, the quickest way to get started is by using **lazy.nvim**:

 ```lua
 {